-As an owner, you may become weary of the risk you’re taking as a sole proprietor; your personal assets and finances are at an increased threat because they’re not distinguishable from your business.
-If your business is sued, for instance, the plaintiff could be entitled to your money.
-In an LLC, however, the company is treated as a separate entity from you and will keep you personally shielded from liability.
+- Less Personal Risk: As a sole proprietor, your personal assets and finances are at an increased threat because they’re not distinguishable from your business.
+If your business is sued, the plaintiff could be entitled to your money.
+In an LLC, however, the company is treated as a separate entity from you and will shield you from personal liability.

-Business growth is also a common reason owners make the switch.
-As your business expands, you take on more clients.
-And depending on your industry, some may require your company to have certain liability protections before they work with you.
-Adding more to your plate could also make it time to add additional owners or, in an LLC’s case, members, to the team to help run your company.
+- Better for Business Growth: As your business expands, you take on more clients.
+Depending on your industry, some may require your company to have certain liability protections before they work with you.
+You can also add owners or, in an LLC’s case, members, to the team to help run your company.

 1. Name Your LLC

-You may be thinking “I already have a name for my business, why do I need another one?”
-However, it’s a common misconception that you can “convert” your sole proprietorship to an LLC.
-What you’re actually doing is creating a new company.
+You might be thinking “I already have a name for my business, why do I need another one?”
+However, when you “convert” your sole proprietorship to an LLC, you’re actually creating a new company.
 A sole proprietorship runs as a single entity with you, the business owner.
 An LLC, however, is legally a separate type of business entity and therefore must be made from scratch.

-Don’t worry, this doesn’t mean everything you accomplished as a sole proprietor is thrown away.
-All you’re doing is finding a name that is available in your state and filing it with the appropriate office.
-This will be the name you use to set up and conduct your business from here on out.
+Don’t worry!
+This doesn’t mean everything you accomplished as a sole proprietor is thrown away.
+At this step, simply select a business name, and make sure it’s available in your state and file it with the appropriate office.

 2. File Your LLC With the State

 Unlike sole proprietorships, LLCs require different forms to be supplied to the appropriate federal agency.
-First, you need to submit what is usually referred to as the “Articles of Incorporation” with the state you’re doing business in.
-Guidelines vary by state, but there are generally a few things they will need:
+When you turn a sole proprietorship into an LLC, you first need to submit what is usually referred to as the “Articles of Incorporation” with the state where you do business.
+Guidelines vary by state, but there are a few things they’ll likely need: